FI-PauliJokinen/ansible-vagrant-examples/gogs/README.md

 You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), adding the line below:

-    192.168.33.23  gogs
+    192.168.33.23  bcc

-(Where `gogs`) is the hostname you have configured in the `Vagrantfile`).
+(Where `bcc`) is the hostname you have configured in the `Vagrantfile`).

-After that is configured, you could visit `http://gogs:3000/install` in a browser, and you'll see the Gogs installation page.
+After that is configured, you could visit `http://bcc:3000/install` in a browser, and you'll see the Gogs installation page.
 The MySQL root user account's password (configured in `provisioning/vars/main.yml`) is `root`.

 You will need to configure gogs URL (localhost:3000) to point to:
 ```
-gogs:3000
+bcc:3000
 ```

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.